-- Annual net requirement is \$9.8M with 2024 allocation of \$8.7M - The \$8.7M is funded by taxation \$7.4M, Canada Community-Building Fund (CCBF formerly Federal Gas Tax) revenue \$1.2M, and \$0.1M from rates - CCBF revenues remain allocated on an 80/20 split with the County.
+- Annual net requirement is \$9.8M with 2024 budget allocation of \$8.7M - The \$8.7M is funded by taxation \$7.4M, Canada Community-Building Fund (CCBF formerly Federal Gas Tax) revenue \$1.2M, and \$0.1M from Water/Wastewater rates - CCBF revenues remain allocated on an 80/20 split with the County.
 The Town revenue from this fund is determined by a province-wide census-based allocation.
 Funding is administered through AMO by way of Funding Agreements.
 The latest funding agreement expired in 2023 with an update due in 2023 Q4.
 As such, the Town's 2024 allocation has not yet been announced.
 (2023 allocation was \$1.2M). - Annual Debt payments of \$1.5M supporting the LC program are funded from taxation.
 Debt payments start to expire beginning in 2026

-Although most Lifecycle categories are well-funded and generally require periodic inflationary increases, recently completed studies, including the (Tecumseh) Storm Drainage Master Plan, (Oldcastle Hamlet) Storm Drainage Master Plan and the Culvert Need Study highlighted areas that may require significant costly remedies.
+Although most Lifecycle categories are well-funded and generally require periodic inflationary increases, recently completed studies, including the (Tecumseh) Storm Drainage Master Plan, (Oldcastle Hamlet) Storm Drainage Master Plan and the Culvert Need Study highlighted areas that may require significant costly remedies (Storm LC Reserve and Bridges and culverts LC Reserve).
 In addition, the Drain LC Reserve is under considerable pressure as a result of the increase in drain activity continuing over the next number of years.